From Taiwan to the UK: living with a local family

 What were your first impressions of your new home?

 I felt secure and Tina provided all the food and daily necessities.
 I have my own room to relax in and I can use any of the facilities in the house.

 The train station is only a 5-minute walk away and it’s a 15-minute journey to my study centre.
 I can play on my phone and use apps to learn English, utilising my time as much as I can.

 Are there any differences from living in Taiwan?

-There is a clear difference between residential and city areas in Manchester – in Taiwan there aren’t any differences, it all looks the same.
-Living in the residential area is quiet – which is good for studying.
+There is a clear difference between residential and city areas in Manchester – in Taiwan, there aren’t any differences, it all looks the same.
+Living in a residential area is quiet – which is good for studying.
 Everything is good here.

 I don’t speak English at home in Taiwan, so my conversational English has improved a lot since living here.

 We get along well.
 She cooks dinner for me, and we use that time to chat and catch up on the day.
 I have eaten hot pot, fish cake with peas, and pasta.